-- ➤ Graduates will demonstrate at least 85% pass rate for all first time NCLEX test takers during the same 12 month period. - > The cohort graduation rate will be 66% or greater within six semesters. - ➤ Ninety percent (90%) of graduates will secure a job in nursing within 12 months of graduation. - Ninety-five percent (95%) of graduates actively seeking a position in nursing will secure a position within 12 months of graduation.
+- > Graduates will demonstrate at least 85% pass rate for all first time NCLEX test takers during the same 12 month period. - ➤ The cohort graduation rate will be 66% or greater within six semesters. - ➤ The cohort graduation rate will be 55% or greater within four semester. - ➤ Ninety percent (90%) of graduates will secure a job in nursing within 12 months of graduation. - Ninety-five percent (95%) of graduates actively seeking a position in nursing will secure a position within 12 months of graduation.